 Athletic Coach Jobs in USA with Visa Sponsorship

-Athletic coaches can secure H-1B, O-1, or TN visa sponsorship through universities, professional sports teams, and training academies.
+Athletic coaches can secure H-1B visa, O-1, or TN visa sponsorship through universities, professional sports teams, and training academies.
 Most positions require a bachelor's degree in kinesiology, sports science, or related field.
 Specialty coaching roles at the professional level often qualify for O-1 visas based on achievements.
 For detailed occupation requirements, see the O*NET profile.

 See All Athletic Coach JobsOverview

-Showing 5 of 131+ athletic coach jobs
+Showing 5 of 24+ Athletic Coach jobs

 Have you applied for this role?